 Under data protection legislation, persons are required to register details with the Data Protection Commissioner if they process data relating to the physical or mental health of identifiable individuals.
 Doctors are data controllers in relation to their patients' medical records.
 Registration can be completed online on the website of the Office of the Data Protection Commissioner.
-Further guidance on data protection is available from the ICGP website.
+Further guidance on data protection is available from HSE and ICGP websites.

-SMS Text message
+SMS Text messages